ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/gen5/universal/structures/field/maps.md

 | localPositionZ   | Z position relative to the center of the map.                              | uint32_t  |
 | rotationAngleYaw | Counterclockwise yaw rotation angle.                                       | uint16_t  |
 | buildingID       | ID of the building model.
 Unlike most variables, this on is in big endian. | uint16_t  |

+---

+## TODO
+- Link the NSBMD section to external resources.
+- Research and document "RD" type maps.
+- Add terrain tables or insight into its internal working.
+Do NOT add the one with float values!
+- Research and document the `behavior` values properly.